 I hope you guys use the "comments" section to communicate with me and each other, and also to post cool pics of you and your horse!
 You can also follow mt_arabian_horses on Instagram and share your pics there.

-I have some pictures of MAHA youth that were at the Region 6 show that I'm posting here.
+I have some pictures of MAHA youth from the 2016 Region 6 show that are posted below.
 If I don't have pictures of you, send them to me!
-You can message them to the MAHA FB page, post them to Instagram, or e-mail them to me at firstname.lastname@example.org.
+You can message them to the MAHA FB page, post them to Instagram, or e-mail them to me at email@example.com.